jeanineohene-agyei/jeanineohene-agyei.github.io/_pages/about.md

   - /about.html
 ---

 I’m Jeanine, a Master's student in Computer Science at **UC Davis** and a member of **Laboratory for AI, Robotics, and Automation (LARA)**.
-I am looking forward to conducting my thesis on the intersection of **machine learning** and **systems infrastructure**.
-I'm particularly interested in optimizing the full ML stack, from low-level hardware systems to runtime inference, to enable more efficient and scalable deep learning.
+I am preparing to conduct my thesis research on world models for embodied agents, with a focus on active perception, representation learning, and predictive modeling in interactive environments.

 My broader research interests focus on efficient **visual representations** and **active vision**, particularly how adaptive perception mechanisms support world modeling, long-horizon interaction, and decision making in embodied systems.